 Do redirect to the shop after success or failure.
 With this setting enabled you ensure that your customer does not remain on the PayPal website after the payment has been completed, but is rather redirected back to the shop.
 We recommend that you have this option ticked.

 How should the payment be captured?
 Here you determine when your payment should be authorized and captured.
 Authorization means that PayPal reserves the amount from the customer's credit card, and capture is the action of actually withdrawing the money from the customer.
 Both can be done directly one one another, but also separate from each other, depending on which option you select here:

 Automatically upon order placement = Automatic capture of the entire authorized order amount immediately after the checkout has been completed.
 If you have no special requirements we recommend this method, since you don't need to manually handle the order and you can't forget to capture the payment.

 Manual (max.
 72h after order) = Manual capture of the entire order amount at any time (but a maximum of 72 hours) after the customer has successfully completed the payment.
 Please note that you have to change the status of the payment accordingly in your shop system otherwise the money will not be collected from the customer.

 Manual (partial capture possible) = One or more manually triggered authorizations per order within 29 days of receipt of the order, the amount of each authorization is reserved on the customer's account for 3 days and can be collected by manual capture within this time.
 Here too, as with the authorization option, you have to manually capture the payment, but you can split the order into several parts and collect each part individually.

 How to activate PayPal in your payever account

 You can activate or deactivate the payment method in your payever account at any time.
-If the toggle switch is green then the related payment method is activated.
 If you deactivate the payment methods by clicking the toggle switch, they will automatically disappear from your shop without you having to configure this in your shops backend (of course, this also works the other way around - when activating a payment method).